kipiberbatov/idec/README.md

 ```
 make demo_graphics
 ```

+(it is not a good idea to run it in parallel since lots of GTK windows pop-up).

 Note that GTK+ windows will appear and they have to be manually closed one by one